 We directly serve our clients when we assist them with their specific needs.
 In the area of taxes that generally means assisting them with the preparation of a tax return, providing advice on what the tax ramifications will be on decisions they must make, or handling a representation issue following their receipt of a letter from a tax authority of the government.

 We indirectly serve our clients when we work to change the tax environment that our clients and community must live and work in.
 To aid in this process, we co-labor with colleagues through professional organizations.
-In California that organization is the California Society of Enrolled Agents (CSEA).
+In California, that organization is the California Society of Enrolled Agents (CSEA).
+At the federal level it is the National Association of Enrolled Agents (NAEA).
 We are involved in supporting and lobbying on legislation that we believe is in the best interest of our clients.

 In 2017 our advocacy day in the Capitol was Monday, January 9.
-The issues we raised related to the Power of Attorney process (see below), public Awareness of Tax Help Day (first Saturday of February), and sales or use tax on personal services.
+The issues we raised related to the Power of Attorney process, public Awareness of Tax Help Day (first Saturday of February), and sales or use tax on personal services.
 We personally met in the offices of:

 Current Legislation & Efforts

-AB 525 - BOE Offer in Compromise - currently taxpayers are allowed to file or submit an offer in compromise relative to certain tax liabilities.
-Under current law this right is due to expire December 31, 2017.
-This bill would extend this taxpayer right to December 31, 2022.
-CSEA is working to ensure this bill is enacted into law.
-It is significant that the Legislature is considering extending this pro-taxpayer program indefinitely.
-AB 525 is in the Senate and expected to pass the Senate Floor in the coming weeks.
+We supported AB 525 - BOE Offer in Compromise - previously taxpayers are allowed to file or submit an offer in compromise relative to certain tax liabilities.
+Under previous law this right was due to expire December 31, 2017.
+This bill extend this taxpayer right to December 31, 2022.
+CSEA worked to ensure this bill was enacted into law.

-SB 11 - Interest and Penalties on BOE Tax Liability - prohibits the assessment of interest and penalties for failure to make timely payments if such failure is attributed to a failure of the BOE website, providing that payment is made within a reasonable time after the website outage is resolved.
+We supported SB 11 - Interest and Penalties on BOE Tax Liability - prohibits the assessment of interest and penalties for failure to make timely payments if such failure is attributed to a failure of the BOE website, providing that payment is made within a reasonable time after the website outage is resolved.
 (It may be hard to believe, but taxpayers were being saddled with penalties and interest for no fault of their own when the BOE website or systems failed.)
-CSEA is working to ensure this bill is enacted into law.
-We expect the Assembly to vote on SB 11 the week of August 21, and then go to the Governor in the coming weeks.
+CSEA worked to ensure this bill was enacted into law.

-SB 434 - Personal Income Tax for Mortgage Forgiveness - with the mortgage crisis around 2008 both the federal and California governments enacted provisions to allow individuals to exclude from taxable income certain cancellation of debt income related to the mortgage of a personal residence provided it is based on acquisition indebtedness.
-On multiple cases the federal government has extended that provision, currently expired at the end of 2016.
+We supported SB 434 - Personal Income Tax for Mortgage Forgiveness - with the mortgage crisis around 2008 both the federal and California governments enacted provisions to allow individuals to exclude from taxable income certain cancellation of debt income related to the mortgage of a personal residence provided it is based on acquisition indebtedness.
+On multiple cases the federal government has extended that provision, currently expired at the end of 2025.
 The California provision expired at the end of 2013.
-This bill would extend this forgiveness retroactive through the end of 2016 in conformity to federal tax law.
-This bill would also limit the provision to a mortgage balance of $250,000 (or $125,000 if married-filing-separately).
-As part of conformity to federal tax law, CSEA is working to get this bill enacted into law, but the concept seems to have an uphill battle in the Governor's office.
+CSEA is working to get this bill enacted into law, but the concept had too steep of an uphill battle in both the Legislature and the Governor's office.
+(Failure.)